- Where are the eligible locations?

 6. How is my activity captured under the CPS?

 Assessments of eligible MBS services for the WIP – Doctor Stream are calculated at the end of each quarter.
-WIP – Doctor Stream CPS payments are based on the eligible services that have been processed by the Department of Human Services (Human Services) during the quarter, regardless of the date of service.
+WIP – Doctor Stream CPS payments are based on the eligible services that have been processed by Services Australia during the quarter, regardless of the date of service.

 IMPORTANT NOTE: The timely submission of MBS billings for the purposes of the WIP – Doctor Stream is the responsibility of participants.